changeworld/azure-docs.pl-pl/markdown templates/virtual-machines-ps-template-compare-sm-arm-task.md

 <!--replace this with Properties and Tags sections.
 These are required sections.
 See "article-metadata.md" in under the "contributor-guide" folder in your repo.
 Attributes in each section can be placed on separate lines to make them easier to read and check-->

-# <a name="use-azure-powershell-to-task"></a>Przy użyciu programu Azure PowerShell [zadań]
+# <a name="use-azure-powershell-to-task"></a>[Zadanie] przy użyciu programu Azure PowerShell
-W tym artykule przedstawiono sposób [zadanie] za pomocą poleceń z modułu platformy Azure i moduł usługi Azure Resource Manager.
-Ta wartość jest przeznaczona do zapoznawania się nowych poleceń również przeprowadzić migrację istniejących skryptów do nowych poleceń.
+W tym artykule pokazano, jak [zadanie], przy użyciu poleceń zarówno z modułu platformy Azure i moduł usługi Azure Resource Manager.
+To ma na celu pomóc nauczyć się nowych poleceń, także, jak migrować istniejące skrypty do nowych poleceń.

-## <a name="prerequisite-install-a-recent-version-of-azure-powershell"></a>Wymaganie wstępne: Zainstaluj najnowszą wersję programu Azure PowerShell
+## <a name="prerequisite-install-a-recent-version-of-azure-powershell"></a>Wymagania wstępne: Zainstaluj najnowszą wersję programu Azure PowerShell
-Jeśli jeszcze tego nie zrobiono tego wcześniej, zainstalować co najmniej wersji [numer wersji] programu Azure PowerShell na komputerze lokalnym.
-Jeśli używasz starszej wersji, nie ma on poleceń cmdlet usługi Azure Resource Manager opisane w tym artykule.
+Jeśli użytkownik jeszcze tego nie zrobiono, zainstaluj przynajmniej [numer wersji] wersję programu Azure PowerShell na komputerze lokalnym.
+Jeśli używasz starszej wersji, nie będzie mieć poleceń cmdlet usługi Azure Resource Manager, opisanych w tym artykule.
 Aby uzyskać szczegółowe informacje, zobacz:

-* [Jak zainstalować i skonfigurować program Azure PowerShell](install-configure-powershell.md) instrukcje dotyczące konfigurowania programu Azure PowerShell.
+* [Jak zainstalować i skonfigurować program Azure PowerShell](install-configure-powershell.md) Aby uzyskać instrukcje dotyczące konfigurowania programu Azure PowerShell.
-* [Za pomocą środowiska Windows PowerShell z usługą Resource Manager](powershell-azure-resource-manager.md) dla podstawy przy użyciu usługi Resource Manager.
+* [Przy użyciu programu Windows PowerShell z usługą Resource Manager](powershell-azure-resource-manager.md) uzyskać podstawowe informacje na temat korzystania z usługi Resource Manager.

 > [!NOTE]
-> Większość zadań wymagają można użyć w wierszu polecenia programu Azure PowerShell poziomie administratora.
+> Większość zadań wymaga przy użyciu wiersza polecenia przy użyciu programu Azure PowerShell o poziomie administratora.
 >
 >

 ## <a name="command-comparison"></a>Polecenie porównania
-To [tabeli | sekcji] przedstawiono składnię polecenia.
+To [Tabela | sekcji] przedstawiono składnię polecenia.

 <!--[optional image - to use an image in this article, add a folder with the same name as the article file name without extension, inside the Media folder of the repo.
 Use only this folder to store the images.
 Don't attempt to use a common folder to share images you want to use in more than 1 file.]
 Then, use the following syntax to add a reference to the image in your article: